capnramses/apg/Readme.md

 ## LICENCE

-Some files in this repository may be from third-party libraries.
-It is the user's responsibility to determine and respect the licences of these files.
-All other files are are dual-licenced and may be used by you under the terms of your choice of licence:
+Libraries is this repository are dual-licenced and may be used by you under the terms of your choice of licence.
+See subsections below for licences of optional third-party components.

 -------------------------------------------------------------------------------------
 FIRST LICENCE OPTION